Legal

 • Correct — Update or fix anything that's wrong

 • Delete — Wipe your account.
-We soft-delete immediately and hard-delete (Postgres rows + Secret Manager entries + screenshots + Stripe customer record) within 30 days
+We soft-delete immediately and hard-delete (Postgres rows + Secret Manager entries + screenshots) within 7 days.
+Limited billing and payment references are retained for approximately 7 years as required by tax and accounting law, and are not used after your account is closed.

 • Object — Tell us to stop processing your data for any specific reason